 We also support safety by giving children the opportunity to practice physical and emotional safety skills on their own.
 This means that while staff is available to students at all times and aware of the whereabouts of children, we intentionally allow children to venture beyond our direct line of sight.
 This gives children the opportunity and responsibility to practice those safety skills we model throughout our time together.
 Older students may be permitted, with parent written approval and at the discretion of staff, to take short excursions off campus in groups together unaccompanied by adults.

 Carpooling is encouraged.
-Please reference the family directory to make arrangements directly with fellow parents.
+Please reference the carpool map to make arrangements directly with fellow parents.

 PARENT DRIVERS FOR FIELD TRIPS

 Before driving for a program activity parents must submit a copy of their driver’s license, complete a live scan and a copy of their insurance coverage to the office.

 If your child is legally required to use a booster seat, please leave one at the program on field trip days, clearly labeled with your child’s name.
 For local field trips planned the day of, Rock Tree Sky has several booster seats children will use.